-MGMT 1013 Introduction to Human Resource Management
+MGMT 1013 Introduction to Human Resource Management 3 credits (3 lec.)

 Interactive workshop that focuses on developing specific knowledge of managing the human resources at work.
 Students are introduced to the Americans with Disabilities Act, Equal Employment, Fair Labor Standards Act, training skills for supervisors, effective hiring practices, managing conflict at work, and supervising difficult employees.
 Microsoft Word is required for online course.